 History, Literature and Theology of the Hebrew Bible: Introduction to the Hebrew Bible/Old Testament for students in Theology and Religious Studies, covering theologies of creation, the ancestral and exodus narratives, historical and ethical concerns in Joshua-Kings, the prophets, and the implications of the exile for belief.

 'Why Study....the Hebrew Bible?'

 Prophets and Prophecy in the Hebrew Bible: A combined lecture and seminar module on the prophetic texts in their biblical and ancient Near Eastern contexts, discussing the phenomenon of prophecy, prophetic responses to crisis, the formation of prophetic books, and contemporary interpretative approaches to prophetic texts. .

 Ethics and the Hebrew Bible: Seminar addressing major ethical and theological issues raised by the Hebrew Bible/Old Testament's diverse legal, narrative, and poetic traditions and considering the relevance of the texts' ancient contexts for understanding and modern use.

 'Why Study…Sex and Ethics in the Hebrew Bible?'

-Archaeological Excavation: Tel Azekah, Israel: An on-site module for students in Theology and Religious Studies and in the School of Humanities.
-In cooperation with Tel Aviv University.
+Archaeological Excavation: Tel Azekah, Israel: On-site module at Tel Azekah, Israel, in cooperation with Tel Aviv University.